tremor-rs/tremor-www-docs/course/contributing/index.md

 <div style='font-size: 20px'>
-If you are using tremor and you can already write code in `tremor-script` and `tremor-query` or build data distribution and eventing solutions with tremor then there are lots of ways to contribute through providing solution examples through to designing labs around specific use cases ( eg: logs, security, gateways ).
+If you are using tremor and you can already write code in `tremor-script` and `tremor-query`, or build data distribution and eventing solutions with tremor, then there are lots of ways to contribute through providing solution examples through to designing labs around specific use cases (eg: logs, security, gateways).

 <br/>